a1k0n/tetris-dcpu16/README.md

 LLVM/Clang toolchain.
 Amazingly, it works (after working around several outstanding issues).

+See http://0x10co.de/ua5qu for a playable demo (Note: not necessarily the latest version).

 ### Building

 You need llvm, clang, and binutils to build this.
 Follow the